Selling a Tenanted Property?

 When selling a property that is not your own home, you may be liable to payment of Capital Gains Tax, regardless of whether the property is sold tenanted or vacant.

 Capital Gains Tax (CGT) is based on the difference between the amount you paid for your property and the amount you got when you sold it.
-There may be an exemption, or partial exemption if you previously lived in the property as your own home.
+Certain expenses, such as costs related to improvements or the sale process, may be deductible, potentially reducing your CGT liability.

 It’s advisable to take specialist tax advice, but to get an initial idea of whether you will be liable to paying Capital Gains Tax on the sale of a residential property, you might find it useful to try an online Capital Gains Tax calculator.

 If you’re selling a property in the UK while living abroad, there are special rules for calculating Capital Gains Tax.
+Non-residents are required to report and pay CGT on UK property sales within a specific time frame, often within 60 days of the transaction.
+Ensure you comply with these regulations to avoid penalties.

 Next steps…